 Since the first rudimentary video game prototype was created in 1958, the gaming industry has come a long way.
-Now, people can play anything from car football in rocket league to huge battle royale shooters like Fortnite and COD Warzone.
+Now, people can play anything from car football in rocket league to huge battle royale shooters like Fortnite, Apex Legends, and COD Warzone.

 With just how many games that release each year, you would be forgiven for thinking game development is easy.
 It's not.
 Depending on the game, who's making it, and the platform it's for, the game development process can be extremely difficult, requiring a lot of time, energy, effort, and of course money, to complete.